ivanov-gv/zpcg/.github/README.md

 8. Must never use GHCR.io directly to push to pre/production environments.
 Must always create a copy of the image in the environment it deploys to.
 9. Must never delete any image from pre/production environments.
+10. Must never touch any source code.
+Only pull release-ready artifacts.

 # Workflows